-We evaluate our approach on the well-known French MTPL dataset of \citet{Dutang}, which has been widely studies in the recent actuarial literature.
-The dataset contains policy-level information with claim frequencies, allowing us to assess the proposed ICL-Credibility Transformer model's ability to predict insurance claim rates.
+We evaluate our approach on the well-known French MTPL dataset of \citet{Dutang}, which has been widely studied in the recent actuarial literature.
+The dataset contains policy-level information with claims frequencies, allowing us to assess the proposed ICL-Credibility Transformer model's ability to predict insurance claim rates.
 The characteristics of the dataset are summarized in Table \ref{tab:dataset}.\footnote{We use the data-cleaned version that can be downloaded from \url{https://aitools4actuaries.com/}.}

-The dataset exhibits typical characteristics of insurance portfolios: highly imbalanced with most policies having zero claims, heterogeneous exposure periods, and a mix of categorical and continuous risk factors.
+The dataset exhibits typical characteristics of insurance portfolios: highly imbalanced with most policies having zero claims, heterogeneous exposure periods, and a mix of categorical and continuous covariates.